ucb-stat133/stat133-fall-2017/labs/lab02-vector-basics.md

     ## [1] 5 7

+Logical subsetting occurs when the vector of indices that pass inside the brackets is a logical vector.

-To do logical subsetting, the vector that you put inside the brackets, must match the length of the manipulated vector.
-The elements of the vector that are subset are those which match the logical value `TRUE`.
+To do logical subsetting, the vector that you put inside the brackets, should match the length of the manipulated vector.
+If you pass a shorter vector inside brackets, R will apply its recycling rules.

+Notice that the elements of the vector that are subset are those which match the logical value `TRUE`.

 ``` r
 # your turn